h1ddengames/devopsqa/QA/QA-Automation-Mindmap/Testing-Types.md

 #
 #### Incremental Integration Testing
-- Incremental Integration Testing is continuous testing of an application when a new functionality is added.
+- Incremental Integration Testing is continuous testing of an application when new functionality is added.
 Application functionality and modules should be independent enough to test separately.

 #
 #### System Testing